Emergency & Risk Management

 * If a valid passport is used as the first piece of identification, the second piece of identification must be either a valid driver's licence or an Ontario photo card

-If you do not understand or read English, you must provide your own interpreter.
-The interpreter must also present two pieces of identification (one photo identification, one other).
+Interpreter: If you do not understand or read English, you must provide your own interpreter.
+The interpreter must also present two pieces of identification (one photo identification, one other) and sign an affidavit of interpreter.

 A marriage licence is valid for 90 days from the date it is issued and can be used anywhere in Ontario.
 The date and place of the ceremony must be noted on the application in order for the licence to be issued.